Agoric/documentation/main/guides/js-programming/ses/lockdown.md

 ### Default `safe` settings

-All four of these safety-relevant options default to `safe` if omitted from a call to `lockdown()`.
-Their other possible value is `unsafe`.
+All four of these safety-relevant options default to `'safe'` if omitted from a call to `lockdown()`.
+Their other possible value is `'unsafe'`.
 - `regExpTaming`
 - `localeTaming`
 - `consoleTaming`